hoc-ppu/presentation-copies/README.md

 * insert link into the presentation-copies-script python file
 * Run the script
 * the file will save in this project folder

+### Steps for using the data in indesign
+#### For oroducing one PDF at a time
+* Indesign template can be found in PPU sharepoint under Technology Team / projects / Current Production
+* Open template
+* File > Import XML > Use browse function to go to where data was saved
+* Click OK when window prompt offers some options/ default is fine

+#### For producing lots of documents at once (both pdf and indesign files)
+* all the data needs to be ready in one file
+* follow steps for ensuring your indesign has access to the team scripts folder called PPU ID Scripts - update this step
+* open indesign > windows > utilities > scripts
+* click on scrip called batch import xml to indd pdf
+* select the appropriate output and input folders and files
+* export as high quality print
+* the documents will save in the selected folders

 ## Where users can get help with your project
 Nikki in the Tech team in PPU